modernweb-dev/web/docs/guides/test-runner/getting-started.md

    Chrome: |██████████████████████████████| 1/1 test files | 0 passed, 0 failed
    ```

-   => this is what we expected
+   *=> Good!
+The "404 network requests" error is expected - we haven't created the `sum.js` file yet.*

-3. Create the src file `src/sum.js`
+3. Create the src file `src/sum.js` with an *empty* function body (so it will fail)

    ```js
    export function sum(a, b) {}
    ```

-   We will make sure to test if it fails correctly.
+   And then test it...

    ```
    $ npm run test